-Since March 2020, No Kid Hungry has granted over \$100 million to 2,416 organizations.
-No Kid Hungry school and community grantees have reported serving nearly 1.5 billion meals to children and families across the country.
-Granting will also continue in the new year.
-As of January 2022, No Kid Hungry has invested more than \$4.5 million in grants and support for solutions that work in New York as well as more than \$400,000 in Puerto Rico.
+Since March 2020, No Kid Hungry has granted over \$97 million to 2,346 organizations.
+During the spring and summer, No Kid Hungry school and community grantees have reported serving nearly 1.1 billion meals to children and families across the country.
+Granting will also continue for the rest of the year.
+As of July 2021, No Kid Hungry has invested over \$4 million in grants for solutions that work in New York as well as \$400,000 in Puerto Rico.